Phytonutrients: the Gold at the End of the Rainbow

 Plants can sense being touched, and change the way they grow, how they taste, and what effect they have on their predators according to how much they are being nibbled at.
 Plants even communicate with one another through airborne chemical messages and a complex underground fungal network coined the ‘wood-wide web’ to coordinate their defenses.
 A tree being browsed by a giraffe warns others down the way to pump more tannins into their leaves and become bitter, encouraging the herbivore to move on to sweeter pastures before doing too much damage.
 But what does all this have to do with rainbows?

 Evolution is an arms race.
 For every defense that plants create, their attackers find new work-arounds.
 The herbivore that can turn a plant defense into an asset has an edge on the one that can’t stomach it, and the plant that develops a mutually beneficial synergy with its predators stays in business.
 Over the long journey of evolution, some herbivores evolved the ability to turn plant weapons into powerful metabolic tools.
-Humans inherited the gifts of many millennia of synergy with plants from those ancestors.
+Humans have inherited many of these gifts formed over millennia of synergy with plants.

 The chemicals that act as Salvestrols are produced as plant defenses to fungal, bacterial, viral and insect attacks.
 In the absence of such attacks, the plants don’t produce as many defensive chemicals.
 Intensively farmed plants, which grow protected by fungicides and insecticides in microbially depleted soils never encounter the attacks that a wild plant would, and are therefore greatly depleted of these cancer-killing metabolites.
 This is part of why there is great value to consuming organically-raised fruits and vegetables which have had to fend off pests naturally in microbe-rich rich soils.

 Salvestrols are not the only reason to eat colourful fruit and vegetables.
 Dozens of different plant metabolites have become integral components of healthy human metabolism.
-These 'phytonutrients', literally nutrients from plants, can only be found in selected plant foods.
+These 'phytonutrients' can only be found in selected plant foods.
 Since many are pigments, it follows that different vegetable colours are associated with particular health benefits.

 Red fruits and vegetables contain potent antioxidants which are associated with cellular health and protection, vascular health and prostate health.
 Many are rich in resveratrol and therefore cancer-protective.